 How do I find the business name of a Florida sole proprietorship?

-A Florida sole proprietorship or general partnership can use the small business owner(s) full first and last name as the business name, but many will want to operate under a specific business name, in which case they will file a Fictitious Name registration.
+A Florida sole proprietorship or general partnership can use the small business owner(s) full first and last name as the business name, but many will want to operate under a specific business name, in which case they will file a Florida Fictitious Name registration.

 Similar to the corporation or LLC, Fictitious Name registrations can be searched on the Florida Department of State Division of Corporations website.